Short breaks for disabled children

 Who provides Short Breaks?

-We have commissioned a variety of organisations to provide short breaks for disabled children and their families.
-Some activities may incur a charge.
+We have commissioned seven organisations to provide short breaks for disabled children and their families.
+All activities do incur a charge.

 After school clubs

-- The Let’s Play Project provides after school activities for disabled children and young people (5-18 years) in Banbury.
+- The Let’s Play Project provides after-school activities for children and young people with additional needs in the Banbury area, aged 5-18 years.

 Holiday playschemes

-- Autism Family Support Oxfordshire (AFSO) provides holiday activities for children and young people (8–18 years) with Asperger's Syndrome/high functioning autism.
-This is available across the county.
+- Autism Family Support Oxfordshire (AFSO) provides holiday activities for autistic children and young people (8–17 years) without a learning disability.
+These activities are available across the county during Easter and summer holidays.

-- Bardwell School provides holiday activities for disabled children and young people (5-18) in the Bicester and Kidlington area.
+- Energise from Endorphins provides a holiday playscheme for children and young people (5-17 years) in Thame and Abingdon.

-- The Parasol Project provides an inclusive holiday playscheme for children aged five to 12 years.
-The playscheme runs during the school holidays at Tower Playscheme on the Northway estate in Oxford four days a week.
-Activities include arts and crafts, sports and games, play base cinema, gardening, discos, soft play and visits from special guests such as magicians and animal handlers.
+- The Parasol Project provides an inclusive holiday playscheme for children aged five to 12.
+The playscheme runs four days a week during the school holidays at Tower Playscheme on the Northway estate in Oxford.

 Teenage holiday activities

-- The Parasol Project run age-appropriate teenage activities in all school holidays and during term time for young people aged 12 to 18 years.
-All our activities are for disabled and non-disabled young people to take part in together.
-Activities are selected by our teenage users and range from creative ‘in days’ to adventurous canoeing days and everything in between.
+- The Parasol Project runs age-appropriate teenage activities in all school holidays and during term time for young people aged 12 to 18.
+All activities are for disabled and non-disabled young people to take part in together.
+Our teenage users select activities, ranging from creative ‘in days’ to adventurous canoeing days and everything in between.

-- Yellow Submarine runs activities across Oxfordshire for young people aged 11-18 years supporting young people with mild to moderate learning disabilities and or/autism.
-Regrettably, they cannot support those with PMLD, complex needs or physical disabilities.
-There are exciting activity days during the school holidays; including explore days, multi-sports and forest days based in Abingdon, Oxford and Witney.
+- Yellow Submarine runs activities in the Witney and Abingdon areas.
+These are for young people aged 11-18 with mild to moderate learning disabilities and/or autism.
+Regrettably, they cannot support those with PMLD, complex needs, or physical disabilities.
+There are exciting activity days during the school holidays, including explore days, multi-sports days, and forest days.

 Finding activities